onzfonz/comp227/src/content/6/en/part6d.md

 ![devtools console of two functions](../../images/6/10.png)

-The first function is a regular <i>action creator</i> whereas the second function contains the additional dispatch to the store that was added by connect.
+The first function is a regular *action creator* whereas the second function contains the additional dispatch to the store that was added by connect.

 Connect is an incredibly useful tool although it may seem difficult at first due to its level of abstraction.

 ### An alternative way of using mapDispatchToProps

-We defined the function for dispatching actions from the connected <i>NewNote</i> component in the following way:
+We defined the function for dispatching actions from the connected `NewNote` component in the following way:

 ```js
 const NewNote = () => {